-It can help to think of warning signs in two tiers.
-The first tier are warning signs of acute risk.
+- It can help to think of warning signs in two tiers.
+In the first tier are warning signs of acute risk.
 These are signs that we have to act immediately.
 Think of these as an alarm, similar to a fire alarm.
 If the fire alarm went off right now, we would act immediately to get ourselves to safety.

-The second tier are warning signs that might indicate a suicidal crisis yet need further exploration.
+The second tier includes warning signs that might indicate a suicidal crisis yet need further exploration.
 If we use the analogy with fire, think of these signs as smelling smoke.
-If we smelled smoke, it could be coming from different sources: someone could have lit a candle, there could be a fire pit outside, or it could be indicative of the start of something concerning.
-We would need to explore further to find out.
-All warning signs need to be taken seriously and explored.
+If we smelled smoke, it could be coming from different sources: someone could have lit a candle, there could be a barbecue outside, or it could be indicative of the start of a fire. - " We would need to investigate to find out.
+All warning signs need to be taken seriously and explored further.

-" Be able to name the main signs of suicidality across the life span
+" Be able to name the main signs of suicidal thoughts and behavior across the life span